Data Access Policy for the National Plant Monitoring Scheme (NPMS)

 (ii) The NPMS data will be published each year as a dataset via the NERC Environmental Information Data Centre (with a Digital Object Identifier).
 This will include all data entered online within that calendar year.
 We will ensure that access to data collected relating to sensitive species and plots is restricted to the data provider, NPMS staff, experts doing verification or critical revisions and compilers of accounts of floras, and members of statutory nature conservation bodies.
 These annual datasets will be available for discovery and direct download from data.gov.uk.

 2.4.
 Names of recorders are an essential part of the NPMS database.
-Subject to the provisions set out in 2.3 above, recorder names will be supplied to those who need them, notably experts doing verification or critical revisions and compilers of accounts of floras.
+Subject to the provisions set out in 2.3 above, recorder names will be supplied with the data where these are being shared with the recording community, e.g. through the NBN Atlas (see 2.2 above).